syncfusion-content/windowsforms-docs/WindowsForms/PDFViewer/Working-with-PDF-Viewer.md

 // Prints the document with custom scaling.

-pdfviewer1.PrinterSettings.PageSize = PdfViewerPrintSize.CustomScale;
+pdfViewerControl1.PrinterSettings.PageSize = PdfViewerPrintSize.CustomScale;

 // Scale percentage with the page to be resized and it is applicable only for Custom Scale.
 The default value is 100.

-pdfviewer1.PrinterSettings.ScalePercentage = 120;
+pdfViewerControl1.PrinterSettings.ScalePercentage = 120;

 {% endhighlight %}

-{% highlight vbnet %}
+{% highlight vb %}

 ' Prints the document with custom scaling.

-pdfviewer1.PrinterSettings.PageSize = PdfViewerPrintSize.CustomScale
+pdfViewerControl1.PrinterSettings.PageSize = PdfViewerPrintSize.CustomScale

 ' Scale percentage with the page to be resized and it is applicable only for Custom Scale.
 The default value is 100.

-pdfviewer1.PrinterSettings.ScalePercentage = 120
+pdfViewerControl1.PrinterSettings.ScalePercentage = 120

 {% endhighlight %}
 {% endtabs %}